All Things Stewart Springs

 < Former love offerings inside the Spring's mineral water gazebo by the creek.
 One of two, actually; the other, in A-frame parking area, the county Health Dept. put the kibosh on, citing allowing only one source for some obscure reason; the combined second source had enabled many more people to enjoy soaking in the mineral waters in recent years.

-In any event, ongoing global crises might well serve as a grand wake-up call to shake humanity out of its outmoded ways (given it doesn't self-destruct first).
-A radical uplift in mass consciousness would enable Stewart Springs to at LONG last get free of its chronic, often-sketchy, woefully dysfunctional, sometimes mindnumbingly inappropriate operational mindset once and for all...and return things to something of the way the place began as so long ago (in historic 'civilized' times, that is): A vital, down-home, nonprofit-in-spirit (if not actual fact) healing and rejuvenation retreat, affordably serving the greater public with a generous dollop of graciousness and altruistic spirit, echoing the Stewart family's singularly dedicated 78-year run.
+In any event, ongoing global crises might well serve as a grand wake-up call to shake humanity out of its outmoded ways (if it doesn't self-destruct first).
+A radical uplift in mass consciousness would enable Stewart Springs to at last get free of its chronic, often-sketchy, woefully dysfunctional, sometimes mindnumbingly inappropriate, operational mindset, once and for all...returning things to something of the way the place had begun so long ago (in historic, 'civilized' times, that is): A vital, down-home, nonprofit-in-spirit (if not actual fact) healing and rejuvenation retreat, affordably serving the greater public, with a generous dollop of graciousness and altruistic spirit echoing the Stewart family's singularly dedicated 78-year run.

 ...a perfect hand-in-glove match according to the lights of the host of genuine rural spa enthusiasts, retreat seekers and nature lovers everywhere.